 In the end, a dosage is simply a starting point, and it may take some trial and error to figure out which cannabis products are best for you.

-Choosing a product that comes in that specific dose is a good idea.
+Choose a product that comes in that specific dose.
 Such products may be anything like a gummy or a capsule, as opposed to something like a chocolate bar that you would have to split into separate dosages manually.

 Cannabis is known to have several effects, but two of the most frequent are relaxation and drowsiness.
 People who want to use cannabis to control the symptoms of an illness but at the same time be able to function normally can benefit from this.

 If you are using an edible cannabis product for the first time, the best time to sample it is in the evening.
 That way, it won’t be a problem for you if you do need to go to sleep.
 You can also modify the dose appropriately on the next bite, so it’s easier to stay up.